Changing a Parenting Plan (Custody)

 - How likely is each parent to communicate with the other parent and keep them up to date on issues and activities regarding the minor child, and how willing are they to cooperate on all major issues when dealing with the child?

 - Is there evidence of domestic violence, sexual violence, child abuse, child abandonment, or child neglect?
+Does the parent have reasonable cause to believe they or their child will suffer domestic violence by the other party?
 This will be considered regardless of whether there is a prior or pending action relating to those issues.
 If the court accepts evidence of abuse or neglect, it must state in writing that the evidence was considered when evaluating the child’s best interests.

-- How were parenting tasks and responsibilities divided before and during the case?
+- How were parenting tasks and responsibilities divided before and during the divorce?
 Were any parenting responsibilities handled by third parties, such as babysitters, friends, or family members?

 - How willing and able has each parent been to participate and be involved in the child’s school and extracurricular activities?